-Recipient Type of gift or contribution How much you can deduct Special conditions (ca) shares that you have acquired in a listed public company if: • the shares are listed for quotation in the official list of a stock exchange that is listed under the heading "Australia" in regulations made for the purposes of the definition of approved stock exchange; and • the market value of the shares on the day you made the contribution is more than \$150 and less than or equal to \$5,000; and • you acquire the shares at least 12 months before making the contribution; (c) if the contribution is property valued by the Commissioner at more than \$5,000 and you did not purchase the property during the 12 months before making the contribution-the value of the property as determined by the Commissioner, reduced by the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event; or (ca) if the contribution is shares described in paragraph (ca) of the previous column-the market value of the shares on the day you made the contribution, reduced by the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event. (b) if the contribution is property that you purchased during the 12 months before making the contribution-the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event must not exceed the lesser of: • 20% of the lesser of the market value of the property on the day you made the contribution and the amount you paid for the property; and • \$150; and
+Recipient Type of gift or contribution How much you can deduct Special conditions (ca) shares that you have acquired in a listed public company if: the shares are listed for quotation in the official list of a stock exchange that is listed under the heading "Australia" in regulations made for the purposes of the definition of approved stock exchange; and the market value of the shares on the day you made the contribution is more than \$150 and less than or equal to \$5,000; and you acquire the shares at least 12 months before making the contribution; (c) if the contribution is property valued by the Commissioner at more than \$5,000 and you did not purchase the property during the 12 months before making the contribution-the value of the property as determined by the Commissioner, reduced by the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event; or (ca) if the contribution is shares described in paragraph (ca) of the previous column-the market value of the shares on the day you made the contribution, reduced by the GST inclusive market value, on the day you made the contribution, reduced by the GST inclusive market value, on the day you made the contribution, reduced by the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event. (b) if the contribution is property that you purchased during the 12 months before making the contribution-the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event must not exceed the lesser of: 20% of the lesser of: 20% of the lesser of the market value of the property on the day you made the contribution and the amount you paid for the property; and \$150; and

-^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Recipient Type of gift or contribution How much you can deduct Special conditions where: (d) the contribution is not a gift; and (e) either: • the contribution is made in return for a right permitting you to attend, or participate in, a particular fund-raising event in Australia; or • the contribution is made in return for a right permitting an individual (other than you) to attend, or participate in, a particular fund-raising event in Australia. (c) if the contribution is property valued by the Commissioner at more than \$5,000 and you did not purchase the property during the 12 months before making the contribution-the GST inclusive market value, on the day you made the contribution, of the right to attend, or participate in, the fund-raising event must not exceed \$150; and
+Recipient Type of gift or contribution How much you can deduct Special conditions where: (d) the contribution is not a gift; and (e) either: the contribution is made in return for a right permitting you to attend, or participate in, a particular fund-raising event in Australia; or the contribution is made in return for a right permitting an individual (other than you) to attend, or participate in, a particular fund-raising event in Australia. (c) if the contribution is property valued by the Commissioner at more than \$5,000 and you did not purchase the property during the 12 months before making the contribution-the GST inclusive market value, on the day you made the contribution, or the right to attend, or participate in, the fund-raising event must not exceed \$150; and